 Progesterone is a hormone that helps regulate the menstrual cycle.
 It also plays an important role in fertility and pregnancy.
 There are many factors, including age, stress levels, weight gain or loss, and certain medications that can affect progesterone levels.

-To increase their progesterone levels, some women take prescription hormones or hormone supplements, while others try natural remedies using herbs and vitamins.
+To increase their progesterone levels, some women take prescription hormones like birth control or hormone supplements, while others try natural remedies using herbs and vitamins.
 While these are useful, many of these methods don’t work well for everyone.
 On the other hand, foods loaded with progesterone are a great way to naturally boost your body’s production of this important hormone.

 In this article, we’ll explore the connection between diet and progesterone levels as well as the foods that can be ingested to create hormonal balance.